almaximus/Guides-and-Snippets/Get Usage Metrics with Power BI Rest API.md

 6. Go to Azure portal, enter “groups” in the search bar, click on the service, then click on “New group”, you will be redirected to New Group page.
 7. Enter the Group Name, make sure the Group Type is “Security” then under “Members” click on “No members selected”, add the service principal in “Add Members” window, click on “Select”, click on “Create”.
 The new security group will be created after some time.

-Check this [instruction] (https://prodata.ie/2023/11/15/service-principal-fabric/) for a visualized guidance
+Check this [instruction](https://prodata.ie/2023/11/15/service-principal-fabric) for a visualized guidance.